hellotext/hellotext.js/docs/webchat.md

 Hellotext.initialize('PUBLIC_BUSINESS_ID')
 ```

 Install-level configuration can override dashboard settings.
 Passing `webchat: false` disables the automatic webchat mount.
-Overrides are sparse and request-local: dashboard settings remain the saved defaults, and Hellotext.js sends supplied values with the webchat HTML request so Rails can render the final DOM for that page load.
+Overrides are sparse: dashboard settings remain the saved defaults, and Hellotext.js sends supplied values with the Webchat request so the returned widget can use them for that page load.

 ```js
 Hellotext.initialize('PUBLIC_BUSINESS_ID', { webchat: false })